 Dementia is a term used to describe a wide array of symptoms involving a cognitive decline, rather than a specific disease.
 Alzheimer’s disease is the most common cause of dementia in the elderly.

-Alzheimer’s accounts for 60-80% of cases, followed by vascular dementia, which is a kind of memory loss that can develop after a stroke.
-Memory problems can be normal in seniors and not all of them are necessarily attributed to dementia.
+Alzheimer’s accounts for 60-80% of dementia cases, followed by vascular dementia, which is a kind of memory loss that can develop after a stroke.
+Memory problems can be normal in seniors and not all of them are attributed to dementia.

-The causes of Alzheimer’s are not entirely clear, however some types have genetic factors.
-Researchers believe that the buildup of plaque in the brain could be one of the causes.
+The causes of Alzheimer’s are not entirely clear, however some types of Alzheimer’s are linked to genetic factors.
+Researchers believe that a buildup of plaque in the brain might be one of the causes of Alzheimer’s.

 The early stages of dementia include misplacing items, getting lost on familiar routes, and struggling with mental tasks that were once easy.

 There can also be changes in personality and loss of interest in hobbies.
 These symptoms worsen over time to the point that everyday tasks, like getting dressed, reading, writing, preparing meals, and bathing become challenging.